kirinwang1125/kirinwang1125/BRIO_TERMS_OF_USE.md

 ### 3.1 Account Creation

-To use Brio, you must:
+To use BOOMO, you must:
 - Create an account with a valid email address or Apple Sign-In
 - Maintain the security of your account credentials
 - Notify us immediately of any unauthorized access